gouldsonium/lorerim-wiki/read-me.md

 ### Starting the Game & Important Information

-After creating your character, you will be given an option to use 50 tokens to pick starting gear.
-You also have a "Choose Birthsign" Power that lets you choose a starting Birthsign (replaces standing stones).
+After creating your character, open your inventory to initialize the Requiem startup.
+Then, choose an alternate start.
+After spawning in, you will be given tokens to choose starting gear as well as a list of traits to choose.
+You also have a birthsign power.

 {: .warning}
 MAKE SURE TO OPEN UP YOUR INVENTORY TO INITIALIZE REQUIREM STARTUP.